Morfydd Clark

-Clark's other films include Love & Friendship (2016), Interlude in Prague (2017), and The Personal History of David Copperfield (2019).
-Also on television, she played Mina Harker in Dracula (2020) and Sister Clara in His Dark Materials (2019).
+Clark's other films include a leading role in folk-horror film, Starve Acre (2023), and supporting credits in Love & Friendship (2016), Interlude in Prague (2017), The Personal History of David Copperfield (2019) and Ophelia in Hamlet (2025).
+Also on television, she played Mina Harker in Dracula (2020), Sister Clara in His Dark Materials (2019) and Bridget Conway in Murder is Easy (2023).

 Early life

-Clark was born in Sweden and moved with her family to Penarth, Wales, when she was two years old.
-She described her father as a "Northern Irish Glaswegian", and her maternal side is from North Wales.
-Her parents spoke English together, but her maternal grandparents were Welsh speakers, which led to her attending a Welsh language school.
-She is bi-lingual in English and Welsh.
-Her first taste of acting was playing Mrs Dai Bread in a school production of Under Milk Wood.
-After struggling with dyslexia and ADHD, she left school at 16.
+Clark was born in Sweden on 17 March 1989 then moved with her family to Penarth, Wales, when she was 2 years old.
+Her mother is a paediatrician whose lineage comes from North Wales while she described her father as a "Northern Irish Glaswegian" who works in software and security.
+She also has a younger sister, Siwan.
+Her parents speak English together but her maternal grandparents are Welsh speakers which led to her attending a Welsh language school, Ysgol Gymraeg Bro Morgannwg.
+She is bilingual in English and Welsh.

+Her first acting experience was playing Mrs Dai Bread in a school production of Under Milk Wood.
+After struggling with dyslexia and ADHD, she left school at sixteen.
+She later completed her A Levels in English and mathematics at Kings Monkton School in Cardiff.
 In 2009, she was accepted to British Youth Music Theatre's production of According to Brian Haw and to the National Youth Theatre of Wales, before training at the Drama Centre London.

 Career

+2013–2021: Early career

-Clark left Drama Centre in her final term to star in Saunders Lewis' play Blodeuwedd with Theatr Genedlaethol Cymru.
+In 2013, Clark left Drama Centre in her final term to star in Saunders Lewis's play Blodeuwedd with Theatr Genedlaethol Cymru.
 She has appeared in Violence and Son at the Royal Court, as Juliet in Romeo and Juliet at the Crucible Theatre, Sheffield, and in Les Liaisons Dangereuses at the Donmar Warehouse.
 She played Frederica Vernon in Whit Stillman's film Love & Friendship.
 In 2016, Clark was named as one of the Screen International Stars of Tomorrow for her early work in television and theatre.
 She appeared in the film The Call Up and as Cordelia in King Lear at The Old Vic.
 In 2017, she starred in Interlude In Prague, and portrayed Catherine Dickens in The Man Who Invented Christmas.